-Believe it or not, this color has a magic to it that can be flexibly used in any space of your house.
+As one of the most desired SW blue-gray paints, this color has a magic to it that makes it flexible enough to be used in any space of your house.

 How amazing does this look with the farmhouse theme with a rich wood floor and weather barn door?

 I would highly recommend specifying this color for all of the walls in a large room.
 Try not to accent it but you could use basic pure or extra white shade for trims and moldings.

 With a room specifying darker hues like charcoal and midnight blue, you could probably use this shade for trims and intricate moldings.

 It definitely will give a dramatic effect in the area you use it.